 - If you remember the old wooden silo at the corner of Bison and McArthur in Newport Beach – you’ll recognize it at its new home near the entrance to the farm.

-- Very busy when the OC Fair is going on.
-I’d suggest planning a visit outside of the OC Fair dates which occurs July and August.
+- Closed right before the OC Fair is going on.
+I’d suggest planning a visit outside of the OC Fair dates which occurs July and August each year.
+Closed on holidays and anytime there is an event at the fairgrounds.

 - No picking up or feeding the animals.
 My daughter wanted to hold a chick so badly, but this isn’t really the place unless you’re will a school group.